<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 Grad-student-writing-a-statement-of-purpose

-Statement of purpose vs. personal statement
+Statement of Purpose vs. Personal Statement

-Though the two may sound similar, they’re not necessarily interchangeable.
-A personal statement gives insight into who you are, while a statement of purpose is meant to showcase what you want to do.
+Though the two may sound similar, a PhD statement of purpose is not always interchangeable with a personal statement.
+A personal statement gives insight into who you are, while a statement of purpose showcases what you want to do.
 Rarely will you be asked to write a personal statement for a PhD program.

-As you go through the PhD application process, you will likely see schools requesting either a statement of purpose or a research statement.
-In most cases, they're both looking for the same thing.
-Admissions committees want to know about your academic background, your research goals and what you hope to accomplish as a candidate in a PhD program.
+As you go through the PhD application process, you will likely see schools requesting either a doctoral statement of purpose or a research statement.
+In most cases, they're both looking for the same information.

-Being admitted to a PhD program is a great feeling, but if you enroll in a program that doesn’t match your research interests or help support your career goals, you may be setting yourself up for disappointment later down the road.
+Receiving admission to a PhD program is a great feeling, but if you enroll in a program that doesn’t match your research interests or help support your career goals, you may be setting yourself up for disappointment later down the road.

-Don’t be afraid to address your weaknesses
+2. Don’t be afraid to address your weaknesses.

 The aim is to communicate how and why this particular program will help you meet your academic and career goals.
 Limited space means you must prioritize what you include in your statement.

-Read the PhD Guide
+Download the PhD Guide

 Request more